 It's important to understand the shifts in consumer shopping trends and match them to your technology approach and strategies.
-In late January 2020, we are hosting our second FMItech@ Midwinter program to promote collaboration, knowledge exchange and dialogue, and to enhance your technology strategy.
-We'll bring together FMI Midwinter attendees focused on technology, e-commerce and automation strategies to create actionable next steps.
-For technology companies interested in applying for a Tech Talk and for retailers interested in joining us, use the commitment form here.
+Next month, we are hosting our second FMItech@ Midwinter program to promote collaboration, knowledge exchange and dialogue, and to enhance your technology strategy.
+We'll bring together FMI Midwinter attendees focused on technology, e-commerce and automation to create actionable next steps.
+The attendee list for Midwinter showcases the leaders that are gathering.
+Take a look at the list.

 Food Marketing Institute proudly advocates on behalf of the food retail industry, which employs nearly 5 million workers and represents a combined annual sales volume of almost $800 billion.
 FMI has almost 1,000 food retail, wholesale member companies, 85 international member companies and almost 500 associate member companies.
 For more information, visit